Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 approaches to detect simplicity and rule of thirds for images are proposed, both algorithms use saliency models to estimate the final classification decision.

-In this repo, the published labeled datasets are used to re-train state of the art DNNs for the same tasks.
+In this repo, the published labeled datasets are used to re-train state-of-the-art DNNs for the same tasks.

 The overall data and models can be found here: [models and data](https://zenodo.org/record/5140038#.YQAd_HUzYW0).
 The included script `download.sh` will automatically add the data and models to this repository.